-The Endocrine Oncology Program is actively involved in researching the causes and treatment of adrenal and other endocrine cancers.
+The Endocrine Oncology Program is actively involved in researching the causes and treatment of adrenal cancer, thyroid cancer and other endocrine cancers.

 One area of interest is stem cell research.
 Scientists in U-M's adrenal cancer program are studying primitive cells, called stem or progenitor cells, found in the outer cortex of the adrenal gland.
 They believe defects in these stem cells and the genes that regulate them could be the cause of adrenal cancer.
 Discovering what goes wrong early in the development of adrenal cancer is the vital first step toward finding better treatments and a cure for this fatal disease.